-Small scale business and tourism development will be supported where it does not result in unacceptable air, noise or light pollution or a severe impact on highway safety or have a significant detrimental effect on the surrounding landscape or historic buildings.
+Business and tourism development should be small-scale and provide community benefits, including employment opportunities for local people.
+It should not increase air, noise or light pollution or create an unacceptable impact on highway safety or have significant detrimental effect on surrounding landscape or historic buildings.